Call our licensed agents toll free 844.855.0163

 "While insurance companies prioritize their short-term financial goals, the long-term goal of the Department of Insurance is protecting consumers," Gabriel says.

-Although seeing a handful of insurers pull back probably has some California homeowners concerned, there are still plenty of options for those looking for home insurance coverage in the state.
-They include:
+Although seeing a handful of insurers pull back probably has some California homeowners concerned, State Farm's California insurance departure doesn't leave them without options.
+There are still plenty of options for those looking for home insurance coverage in the state, including:

 • Travelers